alexisrolland/ComfyUI-Blender/README.md

 ![Screenshot Blender](./screenshot_blender.jpg)

-## Getting Started
+## Setup

+Step-by-step guide for installing the ComfyUI-Blender add-on.
+If you are new to ComfyUI, refer to the original [ComfyUI](https://github.com/comfyanonymous/ComfyUI) repository to get started.

-### Install ComfyUI Custom Nodes
+### ComfyUI Setup

-> **Make you have the latest version of ComfyUI.**
+> **Make sure you have the latest version of ComfyUI.**
 > At the time of writing this, the latest version was ComfyUI `v0.3.57`.
 > That version of ComfyUI required to update some of the ComfyUI-Blender nodes to the custom node schema v3.
 Making them incompatible with earlier versions of ComfyUI.

-The custom nodes can be installed from the ComfyUI Manager or by cloning this repository:
+Install the ComfyUI-Blender nodes from the [ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) or by cloning this repository in the custom nodes folder of ComfyUI:

 ```shell
 cd ./ComfyUI/custom_nodes